openshift/request-header-saml-service-provider/README.md

 At this point you should be able to download your SP client metadata from the Apache mod_auth_mellon server.

 1. In your browser go to: https://${SAML_PROXY_FQDN}/mellon/metadata
-2. verify your `saml-sp.xml` downloads
+2. Verify your `mellon-metadata.xml` downloads

 ## OpenShift master configuration changes